ddc-java/ddc-day/formatting.md

 A fenced code block begins with a line containing 3 backticks, optionally (and immediately) followed by a language identifier; there must be nothing else on the line.
 Similarly, the block ends with a line containing 3 backticks _only_.

-**Important**: Java, SQL, XML, and JSON code blocks must conform to the [DDC Java+Android Style Guide](//ddc-java.github.io/style-guide/).
+**Important**: Java, SQL, XML, and JSON code blocks must conform to the [DDC Java+Android Bootcamp Style Guide](/style-guide/).
 In general, code should be written in IntelliJ code files and then---after running the **Code/Reformat Code** command, with IntelliJ configured to use the `intellij-java-google-style.xml` scheme from the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) [repository](https://github.com/google/styleguide)---copied & pasted into the relevant Markdown code blocks.
 (Of course, if the code block is presenting an example of undesirable naming or formatting, then this rule does not apply.)

 For example, here's a simple Java method, written in a fenced code block: